Skip to content

 What to Eat (and Not Eat)

 A light meal one to two hours before is ideal.
-Reiki shifts the nervous system out of fight-or-flight, and digestion is part of that shift — a heavy meal pulls energy toward the gut and can leave you feeling sluggish during the session.
+Deep relaxation can make digestion feel more noticeable, and a heavy meal can leave some clients feeling sluggish during the session.

 Skip caffeine within two hours of your appointment if you can.
-Stimulants keep the body in beta brainwave state, which is exactly the state Reiki is gently trying to move you out of.
+Stimulants can make it harder to settle into the calm, attentive state most clients want from energy work.
 Decaf or herbal tea is fine.

 Hydrate well throughout the day.
-Energy moves more easily through hydrated tissue, and you'll likely feel thirstier than usual after the session as your body processes the work.
+You'll likely feel thirstier than usual after the session as your body processes the work.

 What to Bring (and Leave Behind)